Huatsing-Lau/CTM-DuraSeg/README.md

 # CTM-DuraSeg

-Code for the paper: Automatic Segmentation of Dura for Quantitative of LUmar Stenosis: a deep learning study with 518 Myelograms.
+Code for the paper: Automatic Segmentation of Dura for Quantitative of Lumar Stenosis: a deep learning study with 518 Myelograms.

 ## Dependencies
 This code depends on the follwing libraries: